-The amounts of 2'-FL/DFL, LNT, 6'-SL and 3'-SL requested to be added to IFP is within the range of human milk concentrations as reported in a recent systematic review (Soyyilmaz et al. 2021).
+The amounts of 2'-FL/DFL, LNT, 6'-SL and 3'-SL requested to be added to infant formula products is within the range of human milk concentrations as reported in a recent systematic review (Soyyilmaz et al. 2021).

-From the three human clinical trials provided with the Application, only one used a combination of HiMOs containing the five HiMOs requested in the Application to be added to infant formula products.
-However the results of this study as well as the accumulating body of evidence indicates that infants achieve normal growth when they are fed IFP containing HiMOs at the levels that are normally present in human milk.
-Therefore, the nutrition assessment concludes that the HiMO blend added to IFP does not pose a risk to the normal growth of infants
+From the three human clinical trials provided with the Application, only one used a combination of HiMOs containing the five HiMOs requested in the application to be added to infant formula products.
+However the results of this study as well as the accumulating body of evidence indicates that infants achieve normal growth when they are fed infant formula products containing HiMOs at the levels that are normally present in human milk.
+Based on the small number of directly relevant studies, the nutrition assessment concludes that the HiMO blend added to infant formula products is unlikely to pose a risk to the normal growth of infants.